 ARE YOU A TEACHER or run a school program?
 Riviera UMC offers Pumpkin Patch visits for VPK, pre-K, and elementary school classes!

-Spend a half hour in our pumpkin patch playing games like giant pumpkin checkers or corn hole, take individual and group photos, and sit down for story time!
+Spend a 30 minutes in our pumpkin patch playing games like giant pumpkin checkers or corn hole, take individual and group photos, go on a patch scavenger hunt, and sit down for story time!

 Students also get to select their very own pumpkin!

-For more information and to schedule a visit, contact our Riviera Day School Director, Cyndi Chavez.
+For more information and to schedule a visit, contact our School Coordination Team.

 727.525.8866 or by Email